MarinosDakis/Operating-Systems-CS340/Threaded Dynamic programming/README.md

+how to compile:
+Using Cygwin terminal:
+open terminal, type "g++ [drag .cpp file onto terminal to create path] -lpthread"
+press enter to let it compile
+type "./a.exe" to run

 The program begins initially in the main function (LEVEL1) and generates 10000 random integers and stores them in the array randnums[10000] (code provided in class).
 After it finds the minimum and maximum number through an array search, by looking through each element in the array and comparing them to the comparison value set at index 0 of randnums.